VISmodding/VIS-DMG-2.0/README.md

 When you are sure on the power board installation you can proceed to populate all the boards.
 See in this case also the [setup video DMG v1](https://youtu.be/e4qCekoWYW4) to understand how solder the IPS wheele and the audio taller.

-I remember you that tactile switches must be soldered as shown in the following image
+I remember you that all the tactile switches must be soldered with the orientation shown in the following old image

 ![image](images/buttons_orientation.jpg)